Saxo Bank Review (2026):

 Ready to open an account?

 If you’re comparing Saxo with IBKR, check IBKR’s pricing too — for many European investors it’s the lower-cost alternative at the same level of market access.
+Enable stock lending from day one if you go with Saxo.

 Go deeper